thurn/swapdrop/shared/entente/README.md

-Entente is an entity class generator for UnityScript.
+Entente is an entity class generator for JavaScript and C#.
 It processes JSON files describing the desired entity classes and generates objects which are immutable by default and can be constructed by following a Builder pattern.
-It also generates an equivalent C# skeleton for the entities intended for use during development, since UnityScript types are not visible in IDEs like MonoDevleop.
+It generates a C# version and a Javascript version of each entity with an identical API.
+In this way, code can be written in either language to interact with the entities.

 Here is an example entity description file: